ohmcodes/WindowsGSM.Enshrouded/README.md

 ### Adding your server to your favorite for easy connect
 - Go to your Steam Launcher (Where your Enshrouded game installed)
 - Click View (Top Menus) > Game Servers > Favorites > Click + button at the buttom beside Connect button
-- input your IP:PORT (don't put your game port this should be query port)
+- input your IP:PORT (don't put your game port it should be query port)
 - for example x.x.x.x:15637 and connect to your server

 ### Fresh Server or wont start?
 Install list below